KennyVilella/excavator_simulator_mujoco/model/excavator/README.md

 with `angle_GHM`, `angle_GHI` and `angle_GHK` constants that can be calculated from the grid geometry.

 From the **G** and **F** coordinates, it is possible to calculate the distance **FG**, and then the position of **G'** using the (constant) length **GG'** of the piston rod.
-It is also possible to calculate the angle of the boom/arm piston relative to the horizontal
+It is also possible to calculate the angle of the boom/arm piston relative to the horizontal plane
 ```
 angle_ba_piston = arcsin((z_G - z_F) / FG).
 ```
 Note that `arcsin` is used as `angle_ba_piston` is expected to be between -90 and 90 degrees.
-In the excavator model, `angle_ba_piston` should be measured relative to the segment **CH**, as it is on the schematic above, that is the angle `angle_boom - angle_ba_piston`.
+In the excavator model, `angle_ba_piston` should be measured relative to the segment **CH**, as it is shown on the schematic above, that is the angle `angle_boom - angle_ba_piston`.

 | Parameter   | Value | Unit |
 | ----------- | ----- | ---- |